marked-gil/goodwill-events/README.md

     * ACCEPTANCE CRITERIA:
         * GIVEN that the user has selected their seat/s, WHEN they click the ‘reserve’ button THEN an automatic email will be sent to the user as confirmation.
-        * Set up automatic email function
-        * Display a flash message to the user that a confirmation has been sent to his email
     * TASKS:
         * Set up automatic email function
         * Display a flash message to the user that a confirmation has been sent to his email